OpenAirCgn/noisemeter-fw/README.md

 The software framework was generated with ST CubeMX, but it does not need to be re-generated.
 The arm-none-eabi toolchain is required.
 It can be built with "make".
 If dfu-util is installed, the device can be connected to the host via USB in DFU mode (hold BOOT button during connect or reset) and firmware can be flashed with "make flash".

+NOTE: the DFU implementation of the STM32L43x is problematic.
+Please use this [patched version of dfu-util](https://github.com/OpenAirCgn/dfu-util-openair)to avoid annoying intermittant failures.

 ## Running

 The results can be read using I2C (the device implements a I2C slave under address 0x10/0x20).
 It allows 8 byte reads, giving the most recent dbA and dbC measurements as a float array.
 In parallel, the device acts as a serial interface through USB, logging a text representation (under Mac/Linux, use "cat /dev/(YOUR DEVICE NAME)").